OpenBitcoinPrivacyProject/wallet-ratings/2015-2/questionnaire.md

 7. Please describe how your application obtains balance information in terms of how queries from the user’s device can reveal a connection between the addresses in their wallet.
     1. Does the application keep a complete copy of the blockchain locally (full node)?
     2. Does the user’s device provide a filter which matches some fraction of the blockchain while providing a false positive rate (bloom or prefix filters)?
-        i.
-If so, approximately what fraction of the blockchain does the filter match in a default configuration (0% - 100%)?
+        1. If so, approximately what fraction of the blockchain does the filter match in a default configuration (0% - 100%)?
     3. Does the user’s device query all of their addresses at the same time?
     4. Does the user’s device query addresses individually in a manner that does not allow the query responder to correlate queries for different addresses?
     5. Can users opt to obtain their balance information via Tor (or equivalent means)?